Tiny Art for All

 Tiny Art for All is sponsored in part by the Mass Cultural Council

-My project is a multi-layered artwork inspired by the forms of bird flocks and other natural grouping behaviors.
-Composed of forms on transparent sheets that will be added weekly, I will create an abstraction with a sense of movement based on the rules of flock movement, the shapes of which are an emergent phenomenon arising from many individuals interacting.
+My project is a multi-layered artwork inspired by the forms of bird flocks and other natural grouping behaviors, composed of forms on transparent sheets which will be added over the course of the summer.

 Murmuration is the specific word for a flock of starlings.
 The purpose of forming such large flocks may be to evade predators, share information, or to find a place to roost as a group.
 Individuals of a large flock or other grouping decide how to move based on 3 principles: